Silencer (firearms): Effectiveness

-Live tests by independent reviewers of numerous commercially available suppressors find that even low-power, unsuppressed .22 LR handguns produce gunshots over 160 decibels.
-A recent study of various suppressors reported peak sound pressure level reductions between 17 dB and 24 dB.
+Live tests by independent reviewers of numerous commercially available suppressors find that even low-power, unsuppressed .22LR handguns produce gunshots over 160 decibels.
+A recent study of various suppressors reported peak sound pressure level reductions between 17dB and 24dB.
 Another study evaluated two calibers of rifle and nine suppressors, .223 caliber AR-15 (five suppressors) and .300 caliber AAC Blackout (four suppressors), and reported noise reduction of the peak sound level pressure between 7 dB and 32 dB.
 The De Lisle carbine, a British World War II suppressed rifle used in small numbers by Special Forces, was recorded at 85.5 dB in official firing tests.

 Comparatively, ear protection commonly used while shooting provides 18 to 32 dB of sound reduction at the ear.
 For additional comparison, chainsaws, rock concerts, rocket engines, pneumatic drills, small firecrackers, and ambulance sirens are rated between 100 and 140 dB.

 While some consider the noise reduction of a suppressor significant enough to permit safe shooting without hearing protection ("hearing safe"), noise-induced hearing loss may occur at 85 time-weighted-average decibels or above if exposed for a prolonged period, and suppressed gunshots regularly meter above 130 dB.
-However, the U.S. Occupational Safety and Health Administration uses 140 dB as the safety cutoff for impulsive noise, which has led most U.S. manufacturers to advertise sub-140 dB silencers as hearing safe.
-Current OSHA standards would allow no more than sub-single-second exposure to impact noise over 130 dB per 24 hours.
+However, the U.S. Occupational Safety and Health Administration uses 140 dB as the safety cutoff for impulsive noise, which has led most U.S. manufacturers to advertise sub-140dB silencers as hearing safe.
+Current OSHA standards would allow less than a single second of cumulative exposure to impact noise over 130 dB per 24 hours.
 That would equate to a single .308 round fired through a very efficient suppressor.
 This result effectively requires all users of silencers to wear additional ear protection.